keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 #### Run Cross-DC Tests from Maven

+First compile the Infinispan test server via the following command:

+  `mvn -Pcache-server-infinispan -f testsuite/integration-arquillian -DskipTests clean install`

-Run the following command (adjust the test specification according to your needs):
+Then you can run the tests using the following command (adjust the test specification according to your needs):

   `mvn -Pcache-server-infinispan -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base test`